Atta Muhammad Nur: Governor of Balkh province

 Opponents of Atta view him as a corrupt power figure whose loyalty from the populace is motivated more by fear than adoration.
 The President appoints the country's 34 governors, but many believed that President Karzai was too weak to remove Governor Atta.
 Karzai's opposition raised concerns of violence and rebellion from the populace if the central government were to attempt to reign in Atta's power.
-Governor Atta Mohammad Noor himself boldly asserts that he will decide whether he remains governor of Balkh Province, not Kabul.
+Governor Attā Mohammad Noor himself boldly asserts that he will decide whether he remains governor of Balkh Province, not Kabul.
 Indeed, in 2014 the current Afghan president, Ashraf Ghani, fired all 34 Afghan provincial governors, but Atta repeatedly refused to give up the role.
 He was removed from the position of Provincial Governor by President Ashraf Ghani in January 2018.

 Although largely supported by the U.S., Atta has publicly spoken out against the U.S. exit strategy from Afghanistan.
-Atta is vehemently opposed to bringing the Taliban back into negotiations and opposes reconciliation with his former archenemies.
-Additionally, Atta does not support any permanent American bases in Afghanistan, and reiterates his regional loyalty.
-Speculation exists that Atta's colorful rhetoric may be linked to the possibility of him running for president, or at the least seeking the leadership of his local political party.
+Attā is vehemently opposed to bringing the Taliban back into negotiations and opposes reconciliation with his former archenemies.
+Additionally, Attā does not support any permanent American bases in Afghanistan, and reiterates his regional loyalty.
+Speculation exists that Attā's colorful rhetoric may be linked to the possibility of him running for president, or at the least seeking the leadership of his local political party.

 He and Dostum fled across the Amu Darya when the Taliban advanced on to Mazar-i-Sharif on August 14, 2021.
-In October 2021, Atta, Dostum, and others including Yunus Qanuni and Abdul Rasul Sayyaf formed the Supreme Council of National Resistance of the Islamic Republic of Afghanistan in opposition to the new Taliban regime.
+In October 2021, Ata, Dostum, and others including Yunus Qanuni and Abdul Rasul Sayyaf formed the Supreme Council of National Resistance of the Islamic Republic of Afghanistan in opposition to the new Taliban regime.